2 envelopes dry yeast

 When measuring flour by volume, spoon the flour lightly into the cup.
 Never pack and never use the measuring cup as a scoop.
 The flour packs down and whatever you are baking will be too dense.
 Spoon it in and you’ll be fine.

-The goal is not to measure the added flour, it is to have a lovely smooth round of dough that springs back when poked with a finger.
+Don’t worry about measuring the added flour.
+The goal is to have a lovely smooth round of dough that springs back when poked with a finger.
 Another test for well kneaded yeast dough is to give the dough a pinch.
 Does it have the consistency of your ear lobe?
 Then the dough is ready to rise.
 Kneading is hard work.
 It builds up the strength in your hands, arms, and shoulders.
 It also gets everything activated so the dough rises well.

 Stir the yeast into warm water until all the yeast dissolves.
 Set aside.